richardbiely/gaia-ecs/README.md

 * **Component** - a piece of data (position, velocity, age)
 * **System** - a place where your program's logic is implemented

+Following the example given above, a vehicle could be anything with Position and Velocity components.
+If it is a car we could attach the Driving component to it.
+If it is an airplane we would attach the Flying component.<br/>
+The actual movement is handled by systems.
+Those which match against the Flying component will implement the logic for flying.
+Systems matching against the Driving component handle the land movement.

+## Implementation
 Gaia-ECS is an archetype-based entity component system.
-Therefore, unique combinations of components are grouped into archetypes.
+This means that unique combinations of components are grouped into archetypes.
 Each archetype consists of chunks - blocks of memory holding your entities and components.
-You can think of them as SQL tables where components are columns and entities are rows.
-In our case, each chunk is 16 KiB big.
-This size is chosen so that the entire chunk can fit into L1 cache on most CPUs.
+You can think of them as [database tables](https://en.wikipedia.org/wiki/Table_(database)) where components are columns and entities are rows.
+Each chunk is 16 KiB big.
+This size is chosen so that the entire chunk at its fullest can fit into L1 cache on most CPUs.
 >**NOTE:**<br/>If needed you can alter the size of chunks by modifying the value of ***ecs::MemoryBlockSize***.

 Chunk memory is preallocated in big blocks (pages) via the internal chunk allocator.
 Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.